Spontaneous symmetry emergence in a Hermitian system of coupled oscillators without symmetry: Non-Hermitian description of the system

 which is PT-symmetrical \cite{ref14}.
 Due to the fact that $M$ is a non-Hermitian matrix, it is possible that the symmetry of the eigenstates is lower than the symmetry of the system matrix \cite{ref5,ref6}.
 As a result, one can observe spontaneous symmetry breaking in the eigenvectors \cite{ref7,ref8}, when the eigenvectors are PT-symmetrical at $\Omega > {\Omega _{EP}}$ and non-PT-symmetrical at $\Omega < {\Omega _{EP}}$.
 Adding the identity matrix does not change the eigenvectors of any matrix.
 Therefore, in the non-Hermitian system described by Eq.~(\ref{eq:refname5}) the spontaneous symmetry breaking in the eigenstates is also observed.
 The transitions related with the spontaneous PT-symmetry breaking can occur in quantum \cite{ref4,bender1999}, optical \cite{ref13,ref14}, magnonic \cite{magnonReview,ref18,wang2022magnon,ref21,ref22}, Bose–Einstein condensate \cite{jack1996coherent,trimborn2008mean,graefe,konotop} systems.
 These transitions manifest themselves in the system's dynamics.
 In particular, if the initial state of the system coincides with one of the eigenstates then the ratio of the absolute values of the amplitudes of the first and second oscillators averaged over time, ${\left\langle {\left| {{a_1}} \right|} \right\rangle _t}/{\left\langle {\left| {{a_2}} \right|} \right\rangle _t}$, becomes equal to $1$ at $\Omega > {\Omega _{EP}}$ [see the dashed blue line in Figure~\ref{fig3}], where ${\left\langle {\left| {{a_{1,2}}} \right|} \right\rangle _t} = \frac{1}{t_{max}}\int_{0}^{t_{max}} {\left| {{a_{1,2}}} \right|} \,dt$ and $t_{max} \to \infty$.

 The non-Hermitian description is only approximate, since it does not explicitly describe the behavior of the oscillators in the set.
+Within the Born-Markovian approximation used by derivation of the non-Hermitian equation, it is considered that the state of the oscillators in the set does not depend on time and always coincides with the initial state.
+At the initial moment, the amplitudes of oscillators in the set are zero and, therefore, there is only energy flow from the first and second oscillators to the set of oscillators.
+The energy flow in the opposite direction is absent.
+In this case, exponential decay of the amplitudes of the first and second oscillators is observed.
+This description ceases to work at $t > {T_R} = 2\pi /\delta \omega $, when a strong reverse flow is formed in the set due to interference between the amplitudes of the oscillators \cite{ref42N}.
+Such a flow leads to the appearance of revivals that are repeated at an interval ${T_R}$ [Figure~\ref{fig4}] \cite{ref42N,sergeev2022signature,ferreira2021collapse}.
+In this case, the dynamics of the system cannot be described using non-Hermitian equations~(\ref{eq:refname5}).
 A complete description of the system is given by the Hermitian equations~(\ref{eq:refname2})-(\ref{eq:refname4}).
-However, in the Hermitian system there always is the system of the eigenstates, which have the same symmetries as the system Hamiltonian.
-Therefore, the spontaneous symmetry breaking cannot occur in the eigenstates of the Hermitian system.
-At the same time, the transitions with the change in symmetry are observed in the behavior of physical systems \cite{ref13,ref14}, which actually are only subsystems of the Hermitian systems.
+However, there is always a set of eigenstates of the Hermitian system that have the same symmetries as the Hamiltonian of the system.
+Therefore, spontaneous symmetry breaking cannot occur in the eigenstates of the Hermitian system.
+At the same time, the transitions with the change in symmetry are observed in the behavior of active/dissipative systems \cite{ref13,ref14}, which actually are only subsystems of the Hermitian systems.
 Therefore, the question arises: what causes such transitions in Hermitian systems?
+Are the transitions observed only at small time ($t < {T_R}$) when the non-Hermitian description is applicable?
+And does PT-symmetry in active/dissipative systems arise only as a result of inaccurate description?

 In the following, we demonstrate that although the Hermitian system and its eigenstates are non-symmetrical for all values of $\Omega$, there is a transition in which symmetry appears in the system dynamics.
+This transition takes place both for times smaller than ${T_R}$ and for times greater than ${T_R}$.